amanganiello90/generator-jhipster-ngxadmin/README.md

 - [Installing JHipster](https://www.jhipster.tech/installation/)

-Please attention that it is tested for `Jhipster v7.8.1`
+Please attention that it is tested for `JHipster v7.8.1`

 # Installation